-Research shows that approximately 60% of adults who receive speech therapy for stuttering also experience social anxiety.
+Research shows that approximately 60% of adults who receive speech therapy for stuttering, also known as stammering, also experience social anxiety.
 That’s compared with just 6.8% of the general population.

 Although anxiety isn’t the root cause of stuttering, feeling worried that you might stutter can affect the smoothness of your speech.
 Anxiety and fear of public speaking creates a feedback loop, where fear of stuttering leads to increased tension associated with speech.
 So how can you speak with ease when you’re nervous?
 Here’s the good news: There are techniques you can use to break this cycle and manage your stutter when you’re feeling anxious.

 About 1% of the population stutters.
 You can learn more about what can cause stuttering here.
 People who stutter may become socially anxious and fear speaking in front of others.
 Many worry that their stuttering will hurt their ability to participate in social activities and advance in their career.